Geopolitical Strategies for Internationalization.

 But then, in the face of these considerations and the unfolding geopolitical scenario, where should Italian SMEs focus their efforts in the coming months?

-Key markets in global trade are the Middle East, with the’Saudi Arabia and Iran, which stands out for its investment in modernization and logistics.
-But India, with its nationalist politics and relations with both the West and the BRICS, also offers unique opportunities.
-L’Indonesia, one of the most populous countries outside of China and India, is evolving from a supplier of raw materials to a producer of semi-finished goods, thanks in part to Chinese investment.
+The key markets in global trade are the Middle East, with the’Saudi Arabia and Iran, which stands out for its investments in modernization and logistics.
+But India, too, with its nationalist policies and relations with both the West and the BRICS, offers unique opportunities.’Indonesia, one of the most populous countries outside of China and India, is evolving from a supplier of raw materials to a producer of semi-finished goods, thanks in part to Chinese investment.
 These markets, with growing domestic demand and relative stability, represent significant opportunities for Italian companies, especially those specializing in processing and machinery creation.
 In a world where geopolitical dynamics are constantly changing, Italian companies can leverage their historical capacity for innovation and adaptation to thrive in these emerging markets.

-We have the confirmations: for Dinamic Oil, the palmoil industry in Indonesia represents a significant opportunity, but interest is also oriented toward South America and the BRICS markets, which are trying to assert their economic and financial hegemony; for Landi Renzo, on the other hand, Africa and Central Asian countries are the emerging markets of interest, and to conquer them, the importance of local presence and customer proximity to understand the specific needs of each market should not be forgotten.
+We have confirmation: for Dinamic Oil, the palm oil industry in Indonesia represents a significant opportunity, but interest is also turning to South America and the BRICS markets, which are seeking to assert their economic and financial hegemony.
+For Landi Renzo, however, Africa and Central Asian countries are the emerging markets of interest, and to conquer them, one must not forget the importance of local presence and customer proximity to understand the specific needs of each market.

-Finally, inevitable is an assessment of the role of the United States in the current geopolitical environment.
-Despite the large debt, the U.S. maintains a strong military projection and the importance of the dollar in global transactions.
-However, the importance of the dollar may decline, affecting the ability of the U.S. to manage debt.
-The U.S. should also begin to accept a more multipolar role, Sharing global leadership with emerging powers such as China and Russia, which requires a new political and economic vision.
+Finally, inevitable is an assessment of the role of the United States in the current geopolitical context.
+Despite the large debt, the US maintains a strong military projection and the dollar's importance in global transactions.
+However, the dollar's importance could diminish, affecting the United States' ability to manage its debt.
+The United States should also begin to accept a more multipolar role, Sharing global leadership with emerging powers such as China and Russia, which requires a new political and economic vision.

 The consolidation of China as a global technological and industrial power is gradually reshaping geopolitical and economic balances, challenging the historic U.S. leadership in strategic sectors such as semiconductors and space exploration.
 In this context, it is crucial for companies to develop internationalization strategies that are aware of the transformations taking place and capable of adapting to an increasingly fragmented and competitive global environment.

-In parallel, there is a clear emergence of the need for Europe-and Italy in particular-to define an autonomous foreign trade policy capable of seizing the opportunities arising from a multipolar international order.
+In parallel, the need for Europe-and Italy in particular-to define an autonomous foreign trade policy capable of seizing the opportunities arising from a multipolar international order is clearly emerging.
 Companies are therefore called upon to rethink their growth models in foreign markets, adopting approaches that are more flexible, resilient and consistent with the evolving global scenario.

-The talk, available in full at this link, provided an opportunity to introduce key concepts for businesses in the current geopolitical environment.
-This event marks the beginning of a series of meetings devoted to topics crucial to companies aspiring to expand their sales abroad.
+The talk, available in full at this link, provided the opportunity to introduce fundamental concepts for businesses in the current geopolitical context.
+This event marks the beginning of a series of meetings dedicated to crucial topics for companies aspiring to expand their sales abroad.

-Learn more about the activities of Octagona, a leader in internationalization and business strategy, we invite you to contact us.
+For more information on the activities of Octagona, a leader in internationalization and business strategies, we invite you to contact us

 Are you interested in our service?